frankfarach/CV/CV.md

 ## Publications

 ### Journal Articles

+Open Science Collaboration.
+(2015, in press).
+Estimating the reproducibility of psychological science. *Science*.

 **Farach, F. J.**, Treat, T. A., & Jungé, J. A. (2014).
 Effects of induced and naturalistic mood on the temporal allocation of attention to